kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_Android_QuickStart.md

     ]
   }
 ```
 3 .
-Next, we want the [MockMediaProvider](https://github.com/kaltura/playkit-android/blob/develop/playkit/src/main/java/com/kaltura/playkit/backend/mock/MockMediaProvider.java) to provide us with the PlayerConfig.Media object.
-Therefore, we need to create a new instance of it, and pass to the constructor the location of the file, Android context, and the ID of the media we are interested in:
+You now want the [MockMediaProvider](https://github.com/kaltura/playkit-android/blob/develop/playkit/src/main/java/com/kaltura/playkit/backend/mock/MockMediaProvider.java) to provide you with the PlayerConfig.Media object.
+Therefore, you need to create a new instance of it, and pass to the constructor the location of the file, the Android context, and the ID of the media you're interested in:

 ```java
  	@Override